aahishherur/COMP6721_Group_K/README.md

 Loss Function: Cross Entropy
 Decaying LR: Step LR with step size=20 and gamma=0.5

+**The Source Code and Datasets are under the 'Project_Code.ipynb' and 'Datasets.rar' file respectively

 # Code Requirements
 Jupyter Notebook can be installed using ```pip install notebook``` and then executed using ```run notebook``` The following libraries need to be imported afterwards: